lokify/lokify/README.md

 # 💫 Hi!
 I'm Lokendar Singh:
-🔭 I'm currently studying in Bangalore Institute of Technology<br>🌱 I'm currently learning Data Science and Machine Learning<br>💬 Ask me about Data Structure and Algorithm<br>📧How to reach me: lokendarsingh5983@gmail.com<br>
+🔭 I'm currently studying in Bangalore Institute of Technology<br>🌱 💬 Ask me about Data Structure and Algorithm<br>📧How to reach me: lokendarsingh5983@gmail.com<br>

 ## 🌐 Socials: